richardpizem-ctrl/SIRIUS-LOCAL-AI-ALFA/SECURITY.md

   The system operates entirely on the user's machine, without any cloud dependencies or external data transmission.
 All modules follow strict security boundaries and predictable behavior rules.

+  The long-term roadmap includes the Self-Repair & Health-Check Layer (v4.0.0), which introduces integrity checks, safe automatic repairs, and diagnostic capabilities to maintain long-term system stability.

   ⚠️ ALPHA WARNING:
   This software interacts with Windows 11 system APIs, filesystem operations,